 In the first year, rotations cover orientation topics and radiographic technique; radiology pertaining to the chest, skeleton and abdomen; pediatric and nuclear radiology; CT/MRI, and ultrasound.
 The second year covers general, nuclear, chest, skeletal, abdominal and pediatric radiology, as well as mammography including MRI/ related procedures and special procedures.

 Third and fourth-year residents rotate through neuroradiology, abdominal, CT/MRI, PET, mammography, pediatric, general, special procedures, and an elective.
 The fourth year also includes cardiac radiology, nuclear medicine, musculoskeletal radiology and sports imaging.
-Our residents receive extensive training in Woman’s Imaging including digital breast Tomosynthesis.
+Our residents receive extensive focused specialty training is available at the fourth year level of training in Woman’s Imaging including digital breast Tomosynthesis.

 Research experience is available and highly encouraged.
 Residents are responsible for one formal Grand Rounds presentation each year, giving them insight into academic pursuits.
 Elective experience provides each senior resident with "mini-fellowships" in specific areas of interest.